 - After getting crazy and experimenting with this avocado dye, store your leftovers in a well sealed jar in your fridge, you might be able to use it for weeks, even months.

 This was not my first try using an avocado dye, but I always find quite a pleasure in experimenting with it!
-ALWAYS! 🙂 I initially tried it on fabric, along with other natural ingredients and it was definitely my favorite!
+ALWAYS!
+I initially tried it on fabric, along with other natural ingredients and it was definitely my favorite!
+You can try it on different types of natural fibers, experiment on scraps of cotton, linen, silk and wool to see what you get.
 You can check my article here -> How to make natural dyes for fabric.

 One thing I noticed is that even though I followed the same steps as with my previous experiments, the blush pink color I got was slightly different now.
 It had more of a pink undertone than my previous attempts that had more of a brown undertone.
 So I guess the color is something to be excited about whenever you begin a new experiment like this and it really depends on so many different factors – the avocado type, the water you are using (and the chemicals in it), the simmering time, the paper, etc. You can even experiment with these variables if you want, for example you could try two smaller batches from the same avocado scraps using tap water for one and bottled water for the other, I bet you will get different results!